-We take pride in providing a full range of equine care, from the pony club or hobbie horse to international sport horses.
-A 24 hour, 365 day a year non stop on call service is provided to ALL of our clients, with coverage for any emergency situation.
-By treating early, we have a much better chance of a successful outcome.
+We take pride in providing a full rang of equine care from the pony club or hobbie horse horse to the international sport horses.
+A 24 hour, 365 day a year, non stop on call service is provided to all of our clients with coverage for any emergency situation.
+By treating early we have a much better change of a successful outcome.

-Dental care is a very important part of your horses' regular health program.
-We routinely use hand tools to care for your horses' teeth and remove sharp enamel points that occur during normal wear.
+Dental care is a very important part of your horses' regular health care program.
+Our vets use the most up to date equipment to care for your horses teeth, including specialist lights, head stands, power float and hand tools.

 To read more about our dental treatment

 Eye pain is a very common problem we encounter in equine veterinary practice.
 The clinical signs that may alert you to a problem with your horses' eyes are squinting, ocular discharge, redness, swelling, lumps, cloudiness or bumping into objects.

 To read more about our Ophthalmological treatment

 The horse has a unique and delicate digestive systems.
 They are grazing animals with small stomachs designed to process small amounts of food almost continuously.
 When we confine horses and feed them relatively large amounts according to our schedules, we have to be very careful with what and how we feed.

 To read more about Equine Nutrition